eybye/devops-workshop/README.md

-# Git, Jenkins and Docker to build a CI/CD pipeline
+# Use Git, Jenkins and Docker to build a CI/CD pipeline

 This description is tested for linux/ubuntu only.
 It might work on other distros.